 Non-office hours: 019–324 325 – Securitas

-Examples of urgent matters are: water leaks, gas leaks, power cuts, and other faults where there is risk for damage/accidents.
+Examples of urgent matters are: water or gas leaks, power cuts or other faults where there is risk for damage/accidents.

-If you as a student discover faults, defects or damages that are not emergencies, please make a fault report.
+If you as a student discover faults, defects or damages that do pose an immediate emergency, please make a fault report.
 Examples of faults are broken furniture or equipment, signs, blinking fluorescent tubes, malfunctioning printers, audiovisual equipment or networks.